Venafi/vcert-java/README.md

         1. (Recommended) Limits Common Name and Subject Alternative Name to domains that are allowed by your organization
         2. (Recommended) Restricts the Key Length to 2048 or higher
         3. (Recommended) Does not allow Private Key Reuse
-4. A DevOps Project exists to which you have been granted access.
+4. An OutagePREDICT Application exists where you are among the owners, and you know the Application Name.
-5. A Zone has exists within the Project that uses the Issuing Template, and you know the Zone ID.
+5. An Issuing Template is assigned to the Application, and you know its API Alias.

 ## Acceptance Tests